drj11/drj11.github.io/2019-04-11/ibm-holocaust.md

 But the more this taskforce learnt about IBM and its technology, the more it realised that the liberating Allied forces could make use of it.
+Lists of key installations of IBM machines were made.
+But instead of crippling the Nazi war machine by bombing these installations, the lists were handed to specially trained troops placed forward in the liberating army.
-Lists of key installations of IBM machines were made, not so that they could be bombed in order to the cripple the Nazi war machine, but so that the liberating forces could deploy special troops and take over control of the IBM machines intact so that they could be used for Allied forces.
+Troops that would capture the IBM machines intact and take over control of the IBM machines, putting them to work for the Allied forces.

 What are we to make of all this?
 The grim message repeated time and time again in the book is how